 2. Emissions from the building sector account for 38% of global CO2 emissions

-According to their report, though energy consumption from building operations has remained largely steady year on year, the shift towards electricity which has a higher carbon content from its production process has led to a 9.95 gigatonne increase in CO2 emissions from 2019.
+According to the UN, energy consumption from building operations has remained largely steady over the last few years.
+However, there has been a shift towards electricity which has a higher carbon content from its production process.
+This has led to a 9.95 gigatonne increase in CO2 emissions from 2019.

 3. 30% of all building materials end up as waste